I'll (manga): The team

-Position – Power Forward.
-Joins the Kouzu basketball club because he is inspired to play basketball again by his rival, Hiiragi Hitonari, joining the same school.
-He drinks flavored milk regularly to try to become taller, but proves he doesn't particularly need it with his dunks and dribbling skills.
-Lives with his mother.
-Known for his truthful to a fault speeches and odd catchphrase, uttered at a crucial point during a game in order to pull off a move - "Atchoo".
+Position: Power Forward.
+He joins the Kouzu basketball club because he is inspired to play basketball again by his rival, Hiiragi Hitonari, who joined the same school.
+He drinks flavored milk regularly to try to become taller, but proves he does not particularly need to be with his dunks and dribbling skills.
+He lives with his mother.
+He is known for his truthful to a fault speeches and odd catchphrase, uttered at a crucial point during a game in order to pull off a move: "Atchoo".